lcoulet/LAB/README.md

 * Remember the future: 3000 €
 * My Worst Nightmare: 3000 €
 * Give me details:  1800 €
-* Reserve another LAB on a (not yet chosen) workshop - 1000 € - Caution: Only 1 remaining !
+* Workshop Preorder - SUPËR DEAL !!! - 1000 € - Caution: Only 1 remaining !
 * Tell me more - Ask a question on the survey - 300 €
 * Tell me more - Ask a question on the LAB or the workshops - 200 €
 * Gimme the damn microphone (for a minute)- 300 €